hashicorp/consul/website/source/intro/getting-started/checks.html.markdown

 As with the host-level health check, if the script exits with a non-zero exit code, the service will be flagged unhealthy.

-Now, restart the second agent or send it a `SIGHUP` signal.
+Now, restart the second agent, reload it with `consul reload`, or send it a `SIGHUP` signal.
 You should see the following log lines:

 ```text